paudelgaurav/gin-integration-tests/README.md

 https://github.com/paudelgaurav/gin-integration-tests/blob/master/tests/project_endpoint_test.go

 ### TODO
-- [ ] Set up a test database (the current example uses SQLite; needs refactoring to MySQL)
+- [ ] Set up a test database (the current example uses SQLite; user should be able to add mysql and postgres)
 - [ ] Implement authentication handling in the test runner
-- [ ] Handle body data that may include actual IDs from other related tables
+- [X] Handle body data that may include actual IDs from other related tables (currently handled with prepareBodyFunc
 - [ ] Assert response body contents along with status codes
 - [ ] Add assertion functions to verify data creation
 - [ ] Enable the option to delete or preserve the test database